 - Official transcripts from secondary schools, colleges, or universities If possible, obtain English translations of these documents and have the translations certified by a U.S. educational advising center at the U.S. Embassy or Consulate.
 Retain photocopies of all original documents for your records.

-Toward the end of your flight, the airline flight attendant will give you a Customs Form and an Arrival-Departure Record (Form I-94).
-Please fill these forms out while you are on the airplane and have them ready along with your Passport and Certificate of eligibility (Form I-20 or Form DS-2019) when you depart the plane.
+Toward the end of your flight, the airline flight attendant will give you a Customs Form.
+Please fill this form out while you are on the airplane and have it ready along with your Passport and Certificate of eligibility (Form I-20 or Form DS-2019) when you depart the plane.
 It is forbidden to bring certain items into the United States (for example, fruits, vegetables, drugs, or firearms).
 You will be asked to report the value of the things you are bringing in to the United States.
-Simply follow the directions on the forms.
+Simply follow the directions on the form.
 If you have questions, ask the flight attendant for clarification.

-Present your Passport, Visa, Certificate of Eligibilty, and Form I-94 to the officer.
+Present your Passport, Visa and Certificate of Eligibility to the officer.
 After questioning you about your plans in the United States, the officer will process your documents for entry.
 You will be required to use an inkless, digital fingerscanner to scan your fingerprints.
 Follow the officer’s instructions by placing each finger on the scanner.
 The officer will also take your digital photograph.
 These procedures add only seconds to the overall processing time.

-The immigration officer will stamp your passport, Certificate of Eligibility and I-94 card once you have been cleared for entry into the United States.
-Your passport, Certificate of Eligibility, and I-94 will be returned to you.
+The immigration officer will give you one stamp in your passport once you have been cleared for entry into the United States.
+Your passport and Certificate of Eligibility will be returned to you.
 Please check that all original documents are returned to you and that they are stamped in red ink and marked “F-1” or “J-1” and “D/S” for “Duration of Status.